harharjason/runelite/README.md

 Open the project in your IDE as a Maven project, build the root module and then run the RuneLite class in runelite-client.
 For more information visit the [RuneLite Wiki](https://github.com/runelite/runelite/wiki).

+To run this particular project, visiting [this particular link will help get you started](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA).

+Then to, run the tests type ``` mvn test ``` in the terminal.

 ### License

 RuneLite is licensed under the BSD 2-clause license.
 See the license header in the respective file to be sure.